danbev/learning-ai/notes/ggml.md

        |                                                      ...
        +---------------------------------------------------------
 ```
-Then we dedicate a portion of this memory area to an ggml_object:
+Then we dedicate a portion of this memory area to an `ggml_object`:
 ```
     mem_buffer + cur_end
        ↓